tudurom/bsc-thesis/main.typ

   on implicit trust present at multiple levels: trusting that (dependent) code is not malicious, and trusting that the code matches the trusted binaries.
-  The “Trusting Trust” attack, popularised by Ken Thompson, showed that we cannot fully trust code that is not written and compiled by ourselves, because of the risk of interference coming from self-replicating compiler attacks.
+  The 'Trusting Trust' attack, popularised by Ken Thompson, showed that we cannot fully trust code that is not written and compiled by ourselves, because of the risk of interference coming from self-replicating compiler attacks.
   In this work, I take the Go compiler as an example and show that a self-replicating compiler attack is possible